benabed/clik/doc/_build/html/_sources/installing.txt

 Special case: Healpix
 ^^^^^^^^^^^^^^^^^^^^^

 Clik requires a specialy build healpix library.
-Namely, it insist on using a repositionnable (or better shared) version of the healpix library.
+Namely, it insists on using a repositionnable (or better shared) version of the healpix library.
 This option is currently not available for the fortran version of the lib (as of version 2.20a).
 The configuration script knows how to produce this special version of healpix for you.
 Thus except if you really know what you are doing, and even if you already have healpix installed on your system, using the option ``--healpix_install`` is very strongly recommanded.